 As an African American man, I understand the obstacles, trials and tribulations we must face sometimes just to get to school or work safely each day.
 As an educator, I understand the good intentions we start with that can turn into frustration when trying to specifically serve African American male students.
 As a current doctoral student at the University of Southern California, I have come to realize that there is a ton of research on this exact topic, which, just like state and federal funding, fails to make its way to the classrooms.

 This conference was the perfect opportunity to address all of those issues.
-It was an opportunity for teachers to hear directly from researches, and a chance for researchers to speak directly to the classroom experts who were turning theory into practice.
+It was an opportunity for teachers to hear directly from researchers, and a chance for researchers to speak directly to the classroom experts who were turning theory into practice.
 Most importantly, it was a forum to amplify the voice and give an audience to one of the most mis-served subgroups of students in the school system: African American male students.